-Bits Field Name Description [75] Package ID The Package ID is required to be common across all channels within a sing Network Controller that share a common NC-SI physical interconnect.
+Bits Field Name Description [75] Package ID The Package ID is required to be common across all channels within a single Network Controller that share a common NC-SI physical interconnect.
 The system integrator will typically configure the Package IDs starting from 0 and increasing sequentially for each physical Network Controller.
-The Network Controller shall allow the least significant two bits of this field to be configurable by the system integrator, with the most significant bit of this field = 0b.
+The Network Controller shall allow the least significant two bits of this field to be configurable by the system integrator, with the most significant bit of this field = $0b$.
 An implementation is allowed to have all 3 bits configurable.
-[40] Internal Channel IDs to starting from 0 and increasing sequentially for each Pass-th supported by the Network Controller that is accessible by the Controller through the NC-SI using NC-SI commands.
+[40] Internal Channel ID The Network Controller shall support Internal Channel IDs that are numbered starting from 0 and increasing sequentially for each Pass-through channel supported by the Network Controller that is accessible by the Management Controller through the NC-SI using NC-SI commands.
 An implementation is allowed to support additional configuration options for the Internal Channel ID as long as the required numbering can be configured.
-An Internal Channel ID value of 0x1F applies to the entire Package.
+An Internal Channel ID value of $0 \times 1F$ applies to the entire Package.

-- Channel IDs shall be completely decoded.
-Aliasing between values is not allowed (that is, the Network Controller is not allowed to have multiple IDs select the same channel on a given NC-SI). - Once configured, the settings of the Package ID and Internal Channel ID values shall be retained in a - non-volatile manner.
-That is, they shall be retained across power-downs of the NC-SI and shall not be - required to be restored by the Management Controller for NC-SI operation.
-This specification does not - 817 define the mechanism for configuring or retaining the Package ID or the Internal Channel ID (if - configurable).
-Some implementations may use pins on the Network Controller for configuring the IDs, - other implementations may use non-volatile storage logic such as electrically-erasable memory or - 820 FLASH, while others may use a combination of pins and non-volatile storage logic.
+Channel IDs shall be completely decoded.
+Aliasing between values is not allowed (that is, the NetworkController is not allowed to have multiple IDs select the same channel on a given NC-SI).

+878 Once configured, the settings of the Package ID and Internal Channel ID values shall be retained in a 879 non-volatile manner.
+That is, they shall be retained across power-downs of the NC-SI and shall not be required to be restored by the Management Controller for NC-SI operation.
+This specification does not define the mechanism for configuring or retaining the Package ID or the Internal Channel ID (if configurable).
+Some implementations may use pins on the Network Controller for configuring the IDs, other implementations may use non-volatile storage logic such as electrically-erasable memory or

+FLASH, while others may use a combination of pins and non-volatile storage logic.

-6.2.10 Configuration-related settings
+885 6.2.10 Configuration-related settings